jaydinandrews/llama-16/docs/isa.md

 The pop instruction is used to retrieve the top most data in the stack.
 That data can be stored in a register or another memory location specified by the operand.

 ### Arithmetic Instructions
 Arithmetic instructions are used to mathematically manipulate data stored in the machine.
 Before you learn about the different instructions, its important to look at how LLAMA-16 represents numbers.
-Since LLAMA-16 has an data width of 16 bits and uses Two's Compliment to represent signed numbers, the range of numbers it can handle are between -32768 (0xFFFF) and +32767 (7FFF).
+Since LLAMA-16 has an data width of 16 bits and uses Two's Compliment to represent signed numbers, the range of numbers it can handle are between -32768 (0xFFFF) and +32767 (0x7FFF).
 If a number cannot be represented in 16 bits, an overflow error will occur and the machine will halt.

 However, if a number can be represented in 16 bits then LLAMA-16 will operate on it, negative or positive.
-This means that if the result of an operantion is representable in 16 bits *and* is less than -32768 or greater than +32767, the value will underflow or overflow, but still be stored as a valid value.
+This means that if the result of an operation is representable in 16 bits *and* is less than -32768 or greater than +32767, the value will underflow or overflow, but still be stored as a valid value.
 Keep this in mind when writing your programs!

 #### Addition - `add`
 `add [imm16/reg/mem], [reg, mem]`

 The addition instruction is used to sum two values together.
 The 16-bit signed number stored in the first operand will be added to the 16-bit signed number stored in the second operand and then stored in the location specified by the second operand.
-If the result is representable in 16-bitsand is less than -32768 or greater than +32767, the value will underflow or overflow.
+If the result is representable in 16-bits and is less than -32768 or greater than +32767, the value will underflow or overflow.
 If the result is not representable in 16 bits, the machine will halt with an overflow error.
 Keep this in mind when writing your programs!

 #### Subtraction - `sub`
 `sub [imm16/reg/mem], [reg, mem]`